Art on the Prairie

 Nash Cox | Chariton

-FB: nashcoxart
+FB: NashCoxArt

-IG: nashcoxart
+IG: NashCoxArt

-Nash Cox is a self taught Artist who works exclusively in watercolors to create highly detailed automotive paintings.
+Nash Cox is a self taught Artist who works mostly in watercolors to create highly detailed automotive paintings.
 Sourcing images from his own photographs, Nash's paintings present the viewer with a little bit of the soul and a little bit of the history of each vehicle he paints.

 An internationally recognized Artist, Nash's paintings can be found in private collections as far as Puerto Rico and Australia.